reneeonque/gentrification-data/README.md

 The output of the filtered CSV that focuses on inactive licenses in zip code 11216 from 2018 to 2021: [`MegaLandlords_11216.csv`](https://github.com/reneeonque/gentrification-data/tree/main/output).

+- Out of the top four property owners that we found in zip code 11216, there were a total of 373 properties owned in NYC.
+77% of those properties carried excessive debt.
+- Out of the 164 vacant storefronts we surveyed, 57 of them were owned by landlords who owned three or more buildings, which is 35%.
+- Shulem Herman is the landlord of the bookstore, as mentioned in the story, that was turned into a coffee shop and now a bar.
+Out of the 89 properties he owned, 88% (87.6%) had excessive debt.
+- The building that contained The Black Lady Theatre was purchased on February 25, 2019 for $3,540,000 by Mendel Gold.
+The current debt on the building is already $5,800,000.

 ## Licensing

 All code in this repository is available under the [MIT License](https://opensource.org/licenses/MIT).
 The data file in the output/ directory is available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.
 All files in the data/ directory are released into the public domain.